GoogleCloudPlatform/community/tutorials/sigfox-gw/index.md

 Execute the following steps to verify the downlink functionality:

 1. Transmit a downlink request message from your Sigfox device.
-1. (Note: this step and the next one are device specific.)
+1. (This step is device-specific.)
 If possible, verify or output any received downlink configuration payloads with your device-side code.
-1. In the Sigfox backend, in **Device > Messages**, verify that you have received a message that requests a downlink.
+1. (This step is device-specific.)
+In the Sigfox backend, in **Device > Messages**, verify that you have received a message that requests a downlink.
 It should have two arrows, one pointing up, and one pointing down.
 The down arrow signifies the downlink request and shows its success.
-A green down arrow signifies that the callback function successfully returned a Device Type configuration payload.
+A green down arrow signifies that the callback function successfully returned a device type configuration payload.
 See below for an example:

 **Figure 11.** Downlink request with a successful response